by Bette Hawkins

 One night, Alice hears the mesmerizing voice of up-and-coming country singer Dorothy Long and is immediately entranced.
 Dorothy becomes Alice’s muse, inspiring her to write songs for Dorothy—even though she never imagines that Dorothy will hear them.
-But then she meets one of Dorothy’s band members who takes a liking to her and brings her to Dorothy’s room for an impromptu audition.

 |Publication Date||July 15, 2019|